SharePoint/sp-dev-docs/docs/spfx/library-component-tutorial.md

 ## How to consume a third-party SPFx library (for local testing)

+1. Run `gulp bundle --ship` from the root directory of library solution. a simple `gulp build` not work.
 1. Run `npm link` from the root directory of library solution.
 In this case, it would be from the **corporate-library** folder.
 1. Right after creating the symbolic link to your new SPFx library component, don't forget to run at least once `gulp build`.
 Compile your library component at least once in order to be able to import it as a module into a different project.
 Remember that the **package.json** says that `"main": "lib/index.js"`, so that location needs to exist before any **import** attempt.
 1. This will create a local npm link to the library with the name, which is provided in the **package.json**.